|

 ball is leaving the pitcher's hand.
 SPEED

-maximum at the exact point of the release of the ball.
+at the exact point of the release of the ball.
+Consequently,

-Consequently, although arm speed should be fast through the first
+although arm speed should be fast through the first 2-thirds of the

-2-thirds of the arm rotation, a pitcher must further increase arm
+arm rotation, a pitcher must further increase arm speed during the

-speed during the final 120 degrees during the final arm swing and
+final 120 degrees during the final arm swing and through the release

-snap (straight ahead, without twisting the hand over the top or
+(straight ahead, without twisting the hand over the top or around

-around the outside of the ball) can add an estimated 3 to 5 mph to
+the outside of the ball) can add an estimated 3 to 5 mph to the

 release on their fastball can lose much of the speed increase that